Skip to main content

 Yes.
 Oklahoma has one of the largest tribal health populations in the country, and we have specialized experience with Indian Health Service (IHS) billing coordination, including Purchased/Referred Care authorizations, tribal facility billing, and the payer-of-last-resort rules that govern IHS-eligible patient claims.
 We ensure proper coordination between SoonerCare, Medicare, commercial payers, and IHS.

-What are Oklahoma's timely filing requirements, and how does MedPrecision ensure compliance?
+What are Oklahoma's timely filing requirements, and how does MedPrecision verify compliance?

 Each payer in Oklahoma has specific timely filing deadlines, and SoonerCare has its own submission timeframes that providers must meet.
 MedPrecision tracks every claim against applicable filing limits, prioritizes claims approaching deadlines, and submits all claims well within required timeframes to prevent avoidable revenue loss.